Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 kmem_cache_destroy(file_cache);
 ```

-This is the interface design of the Slab allocator in the MP2 assignment and the core objective of this implementation.
+This is the interface design of the slab allocator in the MP2 assignment and the core objective of this implementation.
 In the following sections, we will delve into its specific implementation details.

 ## API Interface

-This assignment requires providing the following Slab APIs for use in the `xv6` kernel:
+This assignment requires providing the following slab APIs for use in the `xv6` kernel:

 ### 1. `kmem_cache_create`